 Circumcision is the removal of the foreskin from the human penis.
 It is most often an elective surgery performed on babies and children for cultural or religious reasons.
 In some cases, it may be done as a treatment option for chronic urinary tract infections (UTIs) and other and other medical conditions.

 In the United States, as many as 85% of male newborns were circumcised in 1965.
 But that number has fallen steadily for the past half-century, especially as immigration from countries where circumcision is not common has increased.
-In 2011, the Nationwide Inpatient Sample as reported by U.S. hospitals put the circumcision rate of newborn males at 57 percent.
+In 2011, the Nationwide Inpatient Sample, as reported by U.S. hospitals, put newborn males' circumcision rate at 57%.

 Circumcision rates also vary based on other factors.
 Nationally, circumcision rates are higher in suburban and rural areas and lower in large metropolitan areas.
 Hispanic people are much less likely to circumcise their sons than Black or white people.
 Additionally, parents are more inclined to circumcise their son if they themselves were.
 A 2007 study found that 90% of circumcised fathers choose to circumcise their sons, while only 23% of noncircumcised fathers chose to circumcise.

 Please note that the figures used in this article are from 2012 but are the most recent numbers found.
 Circumcision rates have declined significantly in the last decade or so, and actual rates might be lower than those presented in this article.